uvadlc/uvadlc_practicals_2016/practical_1/README.md

 **You should use python 2.7 for this assignment.
 Please, don't use python 3.x beacause there are some issues with pickle.**

+**Files of this practical were updated for those students who have problems with downloading the data.
+Explicitly run the script *cifar10/get_cifar10.sh*.
+If it doesn't work, please, download the data and extract it manually.**

 ## Instructions
 The assignment consists of two parts: an ipython notebook **python_assignment_1.ipynb** and a pdf file **paper_assignment_1.pdf** with exercises that you will have to solve with pen and paper.
 You should follow the instructions in these files.
 You should work on both parts of the assignment.